The opening verses of the story throw us in at the deep end.

 Her disappointment comes spilling out in bitter words: ‘Sarai said to Abram “May the violence done to me be on you!
 I gave my slave-girl to your embrace, and when she saw that she had conceived, I became contemptible in her eyes.
 May the Lord judge between you and me!”(16:5)

 Abraham points out that the girl belongs to Sarah, not him.
 Sarah, in other words, has legal jurisdiction over her – as she has to a lesser extent over the free-born women of the tribe.

 Middle Eastern woman alone in the barren desert

 The problem between the two women escalates into a real conflict, and eventually reaches the point where Hagar runs away, out into the desert – even though running away, if you are a slave, is a serious crime.
 Despite her pregnancy, Hagar is still a servant in the household – her words, and those of the angel, make this clear.
 (Genesis 16:8)

 But God has pity on the unfortunate girl.
 God sends a messenger to save her, and she returns to Sarah, gritting her teeth and accepting harsh treatment from her mistress.
 (See Hagar for a fuller version of her story.)

 Hagar’s baby is born.
 It is a boy.
 There is great celebration.
 Sarah, it seems, has achieved her goal.

 But things get gradually worse.
-Her status within the tribe is greatly diminished, and as mother to the tribal heir, Hagar flaunts her newfound power.
+Sarah’s status within the tribe is greatly diminished, and as mother to the tribal heir, Hagar flaunts her newfound power.
 Sarah struggles against the humiliation and pain she endures, and lets Abraham know about it in no uncertain terms.